Double Dragon Trilogy Game Cover

 • “Somehow they managed to have less content, worse music, and uglier graphics than the original NES.”

-• “The graphics are worse than they ever were and not truly the NES version.”
+• “Graphics are worse than they ever were and not truly the NES version.”

 • “While it may look a bit dated, the gameplay is still fun, especially with a friend (got to have that twist ending).”

 • “The beat 'em up mechanics are better than most of the more modern games in the genre, with a multitude of attacks and weapons.
-While most other games reward button mashing, Double Dragon plays better with more planned attacks.”
+While most of the other games reward mashing buttons, Double Dragon plays better with more planned attacks (or mashing elbow).”

 • “Solid port, nice music, nice gameplay, especially in local co-op on the couch with beer, and you will definitely enjoy it.”